orbitjs/orbitjs-site/src/v0.15/guide/data-sources.md

   a query expression and returns a recordset as a result.

-* `Pushable` - Allows sources to be updated via a `push` method that takes a a transform and returns the results of the change and its side effects as an array of transforms.
+* `Pushable` - Allows sources to be updated via a `push` method that takes a transform and returns the results of the change and its side effects as an array of transforms.

 * `Pullable` - Allows sources to be queried via a `pull` method that takes a